 IS A MONTANA SAPPHIRE A REAL SAPPHIRE?

-Yes!
-"Montana sapphire" just refers to a sapphire that was mined in Montana.
+1. Yes!
+"Montana sapphire" just refers to natural sapphires that were mined in Montana.

 WHAT MAKES MONTANA SAPPHIRES DIFFERENT?